stellalph/14-MVC-Tech-Blog/README.md

 The URL of the GitHub repository is <strong>https://github.com/stellalph/14-MVC-Tech-Blog.git</strong>. and the repository name is 14-MVC-Tech-Blog.

-The URL of the deployed application is https://stark-tor-51492.herokuapp.com/
+The URL of the deployed application to Heroku is <strong>https://stark-tor-51492.herokuapp.com/</strong>.

 ## Table of Contents